 As natural building techniques are inherently labour intensive, resources are focused on labour rather than on material procurement.
 Consequently, minimising the use of industrial materials and reducing the carbon footprint.

 Can you take us through the evolution of your practice?
 How did your journey start and what led you towards natural building techniques?
 What were the challenges and learnings that shaped your service?

 We started off right after graduation in 2010.
 Experimenting techniques to work with natural materials throughout the week, we would teach and discuss our strategy with other people.
-The seed of sustainability was soan by the philosophy of our institute – Sustainable and Humane Habitats.
+The seed of sustainability was thus sown by the philosophy of our institute – Sustainable and Humane Habitats.
 We used to travel and meet architects working with natural materials, to learn and get inspired by them.
-Our first project (a farmhouse) came about after a year of experimentation and excursions.
+Subsequently, our first project (a farmhouse) came about after a year of experimentation and excursions.
 The biggest challenge in our practice was to convince people about the working of a natural structure, it’s scope and opportunities available.
-Acquiring labour and contractors skilled and willing to work with these materials proved to be taxing too.
+Thus, acquiring labour and contractors skilled and willing to work with these materials proved to be taxing too.

 What are the benefits of designing and building with natural materials?
 How will this technique work in the urban jungle/metro cities?

 The benefits are multiple.
 As natural building techniques are inherently labour intensive, resources are focused on labour rather than on material procurement.
 Consequently, minimising the use of industrial materials reduces the carbon footprint.
 We have measured a climatic difference of 7°C during summers, and the materials keep the space warm in winters.